kemiashaju/wireframing/README.md

 ## Conclusion
 Wireframing bridges the gap between ideas and the final design.
 It transforms concepts into structured, functional layouts that guide the entire design and development process.

+## Popular Wireframing Tools

+There are several tools available that make the wireframing process faster and more collaborative.
+Some of the most popular include:

+- **Figma**
+- **Balsamiq**
+- **Adobe XD**
+- **Sketch**
+- **Wireframe.cc**

+### 🔹 Figma (Recommended Tool)
+**Figma** is a cloud-based design and prototyping tool widely used by designers for creating wireframes, UI designs, and prototypes.
+It allows multiple users to collaborate in real-time, making it perfect for team-based projects.

+**Key Features:**
+- Browser-based with easy access and no installation required
+- Real-time collaboration and commenting
+- Extensive library of UI components and templates
+- Interactive prototyping for testing user flows
+- Version control and design history tracking

+**Why It’s Useful for Wireframing:**
+Figma streamlines the entire design process — from sketching low-fidelity wireframes to building interactive prototypes.
+Its drag-and-drop interface, collaboration tools, and integration with other design systems make it an ideal choice for both beginners and professionals.

+---

+## Conclusion
+Wireframing bridges the gap between ideas and the final design.
+It transforms concepts into structured, functional layouts that guide the entire design and development process.